 [There are] breathing techniques and exercises that help one combat G forces.
 Simply tensing your leg muscles and trying to stand up against the 12 point harness will force blood into the upper part of your body, including your heart and brain.
 Contracting your stomach muscles and saying “hick” loudly also does a good job of keeping that blood where it needs to be.
 Source

-Experience Weightlessness Yourself
+How To Experience Weightlessness Yourself

-Here is the promo video for Zero G:
+See how to float like an astronaut in the promo video for Zero G:

-More About G-Force
+More About Gravitational Force

 - How To Calculate G-Forces

-- Roller Coaster G Forces Explained
+- Roller Coaster G-Force Explained

 - G-Force Examples